Jacques le Gris: Legacy

 In the centuries since Le Gris' death, the case has become an important cultural legend in France.
 The duel was one of the last trials by combat ever permitted by the Parlement de Paris or the French Kings and the guilt or innocence of its participants has been a source of great debate among historians and jurists.
 The contemporary chronicler Jean Froissart harbours no question over the guilt of Le Gris, whom he considers a villain.
 Later writers take a different view, including the Grandes Chroniques de France and the works of Jehan de Waurin, who repeat with varying details an unverifiable tale of an unnamed culprit admitting his guilt after being condemned to death for an unidentified crime.
 During the Enlightenment, the duel was revisited by Boucher d'Argis, who repeated this story of the anonymous criminal's confession in Diderot's Encyclopédie, and by Voltaire in his Histoire du Parlement de Paris.
 An imaginative version of the legend was repeated in the Encyclopædia Britannica until the 1970s.

 Legal studies conducted in the 2000s by French jurists generally considered it likely that Le Gris was the real culprit based on Marguerite's evidence, although none, of course, could prove so conclusively.
 A major exception to this trend was a book written in 1890 by a descendant of Le Gris named F. White Le Grix, who makes a determined effort to defend his ancestor.
-Most recently, the story was studied in Eric Jager's work The Last Duel: A True Story of Trial by Combat in Medieval France, which also considers Le Gris the likely rapist.
+Most recently, the story was studied in Eric Jager's work The Last Duel: A True Story of Crime, Scandal, and Trial by Combat in Medieval France, which also considers Le Gris the likely rapist.

 Jager's book was adapted into a feature film of the same name, directed by Ridley Scott, and released in 2021.
 Le Gris is portrayed by Adam Driver.